Literary Scout

 What's your personal record for most manuscripts read in a day?

-Asked by Ruxpin about 12 years ago
+Asked by Ruxpin over 12 years ago

 Probably two is the max.
 Keep in mind manuscripts may be between 250-800+ pages.
 I'm a pretty quick reader and could maybe somehow manage three, but you also want to be paying enough attention to what you're reading that you can write a 3 page report on it and discuss it in detail.